• Low Cost, High Quality, Friendly • Professional Pest ControlServices

 The Society handles 300,000 individual cases and matters annually and provides a comprehensive range of legal services in three areas: the Civil, Criminal and Juvenile Rights Practices.
 Unlike the Society’s Criminal and Juvenile Rights Practices, which are constitutionally mandated and supported by government, the Civil Practice relies heavily on private contributions.

-This article written by Jessica Pressler is pretty interesting it states that the bed bug disputes are filling up the docket in the New York City courts because of a decision made by a tenant refusing to pay rent because of a bed bug infestation in the unit.
+Jessica Presslerarticle is quite interesting and pretty much states that the bed bug disputes are filling up the docket in the New York City courts because of a decision made by a tenant refusing to pay rent because of a bed bug infestation in the unit.
 Also yet another similar article that goes on about the same issues.
 This article written by E.B.
 Solomont a staff reporter of The Sun says that a back in 2008 the Brooklyn court located had spotted some bed bugs.
 It sent the court room into a frenzy.
-Even though a spokes woman says that the courts were bug free.
+Even though a spokeswoman says that the courts were bug free.

 In 2008 there were almost ten thousand bed bug complaints, I’m sure that number are probably quadrupled by now.
 It also goes to say what is pretty well known to us by now, that it is the responsibility of the landlord to cover all costs for the extermination of the buildings and units.
 It also talks about different cases that dealt with bed bugs and the results of the judgments in each instance.
 These cases set precedents to the judgments we deal with now in our courts.
 According to E.B.
 Solomon “the reason there are all of these bed bug disputes is because it’s difficult to prove where the bed bugs came from.”